DaleOrders/AWS-Study-Notes/README.md

 Instead Full Load + CDC allows for a full load transfer to occur and it monitors any changes that happens during this time.
-Any of the captured changes can be applied to the target.
+Any of the captured changes can be applied to the target after full load migration.
+After transfer has occured, you can point your application at the new target database.

 CDC only migration is good if you have a vendor solution that works quickly and only changes need to be captured.

 Schema Conversion Tool or SCT can perform conversions between database types.
+It is not used for databases of the same type (On-premises MySQL to RDS MySQL).

+DMS can us snowball for large database migrations (multi-TB)
+- Step 1: Use SCT to extract data locally and move to a snowball device.
+- Step 2: Ship the device back to AWS.
+They load onto an S3 bucket.
+- Step 3: DMS migrates from S3 into the target store.
+- Step 4: Change Data Capture (CDC) can capture changes, and via S3 intermediary they are also written to the target database.

+This process uses SCT because you are converting the data engine into a generic file when you store it on a snowball device.

+DMS is the default service used to migrate databases.

 ---